Sam-Dragon/cloud/gcp/short-notes.md

 - NoSQL databases: Cloud Firestore (Datastore++) [serverless, medium scale - mobile & web apps], Cloud BigTable [No Serverless, large scale - IOT, analytical & operational workloads, time-series data]
 - In-memory databases: Cloud Memorystore

+# Cloud Functions
+- It is short lived process which is event driven
+- It is FAAS or serverless
+- It can be used for batch process, data upload
+- No server management

 # GCloud Commands
 - Cloud Storage - gsutil
 - Cloud BigQuery - bq